vonbecmann/earley-parser/repository/EarleyParser-Core.package/JEItem.class/README.md

 key : a composed key useful to know if this item already exists in a chart.

-node : a packed node of myself, only used during parsing that's why it is lazy initialized.
+node : a packed parse node of myself, only used during parsing that's why it is lazy initialized.